OMH4ck/OnePunch/README.md

 ## TODO
 - [ ] Support specifying the range of input registers
 - [ ] Support specifying the range of output registers
-- [ ] Suppprt printing how to set up the memory
 - [ ] Support analyzing multiple binaries

-One of the important features missing is to print out how we can set up the memory.
-The feature is still buggy so we disable it for now.
-(If you really want to use it, you can uncomment the `record_memory` in `src/onepunch.cpp`).

 ## Note
 The code is messy right now.